-ABOUT THE AUTHOR: David Watkin is Professor Emeritus of the History of Architecture at the University of Cambridge.
+ABOUT THE AUTHOR: The late David Watkin was Professor Emeritus of the History of Architecture at the University of Cambridge.
 He is the author of numerous books, including The Practice of Classical Architecture: The Architecture of Quinlan and Francis Terry, Radical Classicism, The Roman Forum, English Architecture: A Concise History, and A History of Western Architecture.
 HRH The Prince of Wales is heir to the British throne.
 He has been active in the conservation of historic buildings, and produced a book on the subject entitled A Vision of Britain: A Personal View of Architecture in 1989.

 Buy this book from Amazon